-The EM720 provides two TCP servers configured for the Modbus/TCP (on port 502) and DNP3.0/TCP (on port 20000) communications, and an eXpertPowerTM client.
-TCP servers can support up to 5 simultaneous Internet connections with client applications.
+The EM720 provides two TCP servers configured for the Modbus/TCP (on port 502) and DNP3.0/TCP (on port 20000) communications.

+The TCP servers support 5 simultaneous Internet connections with client applications.
 Connection through the Ethernet port does not require device identification.
-The EM720 responds to any device address and returns the received address in the response message.
+The meter responds to any device address and returns the received address in the response message.